Rapid growth of seed black holes during early bulge formation: Discussion

-At the left-bottom conner of Fig.~\ref{fig:Msigma}, we present the evolution tracks of the $M_\bullet/M_\star$ ratio obtained from our simulations.
+At the left-bottom corner of Fig.~\ref{fig:Msigma}, we present the evolution tracks of the $M_\bullet/M_\star$ ratio obtained from our simulations.
 When the bulge mass is $M_\star <10^7~\msun$ (purple curve), the seed BH hardly grows in mass owing to radiative feedback and the $M_\bullet/M_\star$ moves to the right, i.e., only the bulge mass grows.
 When the bulge is as massive as $M_\star \geq 10^7~\msun$ (magenta and red curves), the efficient mass accretion phases are triggered and thus the BH mass abruptly increases within $\sim$ a few Myrs.
 As a result, the $M_\bullet/M_\star$ ratio becomes as high as $\sim 0.03-0.05$, which is consistent with those of $z>6$ (see also the line obtained by \citealt{Pensabene_2020}).
-In the high-SEF model ($\epsilon_\star =0.5$), where the bulge mass reaches $M_\star \simeq 3\times 10^7~\msun$ within $\sim 3$ Myr, the BH-to-bulge mass ratio is $M_\bullet/M_\star \simeq 0.03$ at the end of the simulation.
+In the high-SEF model ($\epsilon_\star =0.5$), where the bulge mass reaches $M_\star \simeq 3\times 10^7~\msun$ within $\sim 3$ Myr, the BH-to-bulge mass ratio is $M_\bullet/M_\star \simeq 0.03$ at the end of the simulation\footnote{ A semi-analytical study by \cite{Agarwal_2013} proposed a pathway yielding a more extreme BH-to-galaxy mass ratio of $M_\bullet/M_\star > 1$ in atomic-cooling halos with $T_{\rm vir}\simeq 10^4~\K$.
+Based on their model, the number density of such obese BHs with $M_\bullet > 10^7~\msun$ is estimated as $\sim 0.03~{\rm cMpc}^{-3}$ at $z\sim 6$.
+However, the cumulative mass density of those BHs overshoots the local mass density of SMBHs \citep[e.g.,][]{Shankar_2009} and a constraint from the unresolved cosmic X-ray background \citep[e.g.,][]{Salvaterra_2012}.}.
 After the rapid BH growing phase terminates, both the BH and host galaxy evolve in mass and reach the observed values as high-redshift quasars.
 As an example, we present the subsequent BH/galaxy evolutionary track to a $z>6$ HSC quasar \citep{Izumi_2019} predicted by a phenomenological model (see more details in Appendix \ref{sec:appb}).
 In summary, seed BHs formed in high-redshift quasar hosts can be substantially overmassive during the early bulge assembly at $z\ga 15$ and the mass ratio would approach the ratio of $M_\bullet/M_\star$ seen at $z\sim 6$ via the subsequent growth.

 It is worth noting that most cosmological simulations studying the BH-galaxy coevolution concluded that seed BHs hardly grow in mass via gas accretion because dense, cold gas is expelled by energetic SN feedback associated with star formation \citep[e.g.,][]{Sijacki_2009,Habouzit_2017,Lupi_2019}.
 As a result of SN feedback, BH growth is strongly quenched until the host galaxies become heavier than $M_\star \ga 10^9~\msun$, whose critical stellar mass depends on the sub-grid models for star formation, SN feedback, and AGN feedback.
 There is a model parameter set for which the most massive BHs in their simulations can reach $M_\bullet \simeq 10^9~\msun$ by $z\sim 6$.
 However, the predicted shape of the $M_\bullet-M_\star$ relation shows that most of the BHs are {\it undermassive}, compared to the local relation \citep[e.g.,][]{Zhu_2020,Valentini_2021}.
 As a reference, the evolutionary tracks of the $M_\bullet/M_\star$ ratio obtained by \cite{Zhu_2020}\footnote{ \cite{Zhu_2020} have extensively investigated the effect of feedback, BH seeding, and accretion models on the BH growth.
 Among their simulation results, we show the cases where the initial BH mass is $M_\bullet =10^5~\msun$ for comparison.} are overlaid in Fig.~\ref{fig:Msigma} (green curves).